 The only real negative reviews we found concerned using this stand mixer for a lot of non-bread type recipes [cakes, creams, etc.].
 Some reviews [a fairly small number] indicated that it didn’t always do as good of a job on lighter and smaller batches.

-This is our top pick mixer for bread, and should be considered for any serious baker as well.
-The design, durability, capacity, stability, and build quality far exceeds brands like KitchenAid according to owner that have had both.
-It comes with an almost unheard of 5 year warranty on the motor and base.
+This is our top pick mixer for bread and should be considered for any serious baker as well.
+The design, durability, capacity, stability, and build quality far exceeds brands like KitchenAid according to the owner that has had both.
+It comes with an almost unheard-of 5-year warranty on the motor and base.

 KitchenAid Professional 600 Series 6 Quart Bowl-Lift Stand Mixer Review